Camp Eagle brings military units to life for CLES students

-A Carter Lake Elementary School student climbs down from a front-end loader during a Camp Eagle event at Joint Base Lewis-McChord, Washington, June 6, 2024.
-Camp Eagle is a two-day event for students where various JBLM units demonstrate and teach students about the different military careers.
-(U.S. Air Force photo by Airman 1st Class Megan Geiger)
+Carter Lake Elementary School holds their annual Camp Eagle event for students to learn about the various military units at Joint Base Lewis-McChord, Washington, June 6, 2024.
+Volunteers from various units and base organizations attend the Camp Eagle event to teach students about different military careers and support organizations.
+(U.S. Air Force video by Airman 1st Class Megan Geiger)

 |Date Taken: